 We now give more formal definitions and shall see that a "clever" representation of a suffix tree only needs linear, i.e., O(n) space.
-Most importantly, we cannot store substrings at the edges, because the sum of their lengths is still $O(n^2)$.
-Instead, we will store references to the substrings.
+Most importantly, we cannot store strings at the edges, because the sum of their lengths is still $O(n^2)$.
+Instead, we will store references to substrings of the input string s, which is always possible since each edge label is a substring of s, as noted above.